Kai & the Blue Polar Bear

 “I’ve done lots of public speaking at school — I’m good at it.
 But I’ve never presented my art before… Do you think anyone will even wanna look at our drawings?”

 Positioned between the coral reef aquarium and the giant spider crab, Kai sat with his easel and art, waiting.
 Directly across from us was a room full of photographers, scientists, Museum brass, and their families.
-They had just finished handing out the ROM Photographer of the Year awards, given to ROM staff and volunteers who took particularly spectacular images.
+They had just finished handing out the ROM Photographer of the Year awards, given to ROM staff and volunteers who snapped particularly spectacular images.
 One featured a bat mid-flight, while another featured the Cheltenham Badlands.
 The winner, Debbie Stelzer, a Museum volunteer, took a gorgeous landscape photograph that featured two zebras in the Ngorongoro Crater, with a background filled with thousands of flamingos.

 Debbie walked out of the room and went straight towards Kai’s work.
 This was it.
 Kai knew she was the winner too.
-She stopped and looked over his art.
+She stopped and looked at his art.
 And Kai… he stalled.
 The nerves took over!

 I jumped in, prodded him with some encouragement.